NEKR1D/PC-OPTIMIZATION/README.md

 - Check Enable custome timer resolution *
 - Check Use GlobalTimerResolutionRequests ** [we already force this in the registry in ```TimerTweaks.bat```]
 - The Wanted Timer Resolution field should have a value extremely close to 0.5ms

-> [!NOTE]
-> - The default Windows setting is around ~15ms.
-> - You can use the Measure Sleep application to view the current resolution, sleep and delta
-> - Your system will need to have a different timer resolution such that you achieve the lowest and most consistent sleep metric
-> - You will know your setting isn't optmial when you see the sleep measurment values are varying too much (such as 1ms spiking to 2ms or higher)
-> - For my system configuration, setting the value to 0.5050 produced the best result (each sleep metric is at exact to 2 decimal places - 1.00ms)

 ```
 Resolution: 0.5050ms, Sleep(n=1) slept 1.0038ms (delta: 0.0038)